 Visit Medline Plus to learn about diabetes treatment, the latest medical research and more from the National Institutes of Health.

 Here's how: Work on losing extra pounds because being overweight is the single biggest risk factor for developing type 2 diabetes.
 Exercise 30 minutes a day and eat a low-fat, high-fiber diet.
 Learn more about healthy living.

 Veterans who served in Vietnam, the Korean demilitarized zone or another area where Agent Orange was sprayed may be eligible for a free Agent Orange Registry health exam.

 Surviving spouses, dependent children and dependent parents of Veterans who were exposed to herbicides during military service and died as the result of type 2 diabetes mellitus may be eligible for survivors' benefits.

-The Health and Medicine Division (formally known as the Institute of Medicine (IOM) of the National Academy of Sciences concluded in its 2000 report, Veterans and Agent Orange: Herbicide/Dioxin Exposure and Type 2 Diabetes, as well as in 2002 and 2004 updates, that there is limited/suggestive evidence of an association between exposure to herbicides and type 2 diabetes.
+The Health and Medicine Division (formally known as the Institute of Medicine) of the National Academy of Sciences, Engineering, and Medicine concluded in its 2000 report, Veterans and Agent Orange: Herbicide/Dioxin Exposure and Type 2 Diabetes, as well as in 2002 and 2004 updates, that there is limited/suggestive evidence of an association between exposure to herbicides and type 2 diabetes.

 View more research on health effects of Agent Orange.